Electronic Routing for Grant Applications / Internal Approvals Using Cayuse 424

 5. Dean’s Office (Insert “DEAN'S OFFICE, [Routing Contact] ”Dean’s Office approval can and should be done at this stage of the routing.They do not need to be added at the end).

-8. Department of Finance (Insert “FINANCE, [Routing Contact]”).
-Finance will be the only AOR on a routing chain (as indicated by theyellow lightning bolt).
+8. Authorized Organizational Representative (Insert “AOR-Authorized Organizational Representative, [Routing Contact]”).
+Authorized Organizational Representative (Jed Shivers) will be the only AOR on a routing chain and his approval will indicate that the proposal is ready to submit (as indicated by the yellow lightning bolt).

 For most departments, when needed, the following steps should be inserted AFTER the Deans Office: